Alpenglow88/Ancasta/README.md

 # Ruby_API_Test_Framework - WIP

-A simple RESTful api test framework - currently a WIP
+A simple RESTful api test framework using RSpec and Rake

+Examples have been made using publicly open APIs for demonstration purposes